Darkeh1807/SchemaGenie/README.md

 2. Create a new branch (`feature-name`)
 3. Commit your changes
 4. Push to the branch and open a PR
+5. All PRs should have development as their base branch.

 ## License